Learn the differences between unlisted/private, published, not published and draft flipbooks.

 For those who are new to Flipsnack, some of the words we use to describe features might be a tad confusing.
 This article will clear out some of that confusion, as we are going to explain some of the labels that we associate with the status of a flipbook.
+They can be seen on the main dashboard look at the label next to the cover, just above the title.

 1. Unlisted publications

-This is a feature available only to premium users.
-It means that your flipbooks won’t be indexed by any search engines (Google, Bing, etc.), and they won’t show on your profile.
+Sharing flipbooks as Unlisted means that your flipbooks won’t be indexed by any search engines (Google, Bing, etc.), and they won’t show on your profile.
 The only way someone will be able to access your catalog is if they get the link from someone else.

 If you want to use this option, please make sure that before you hit the Publish button, you select Unlisted as your Visibility option.